 “I feel so at home here,” she says.
 “After a few laps, I drink coffee and look out the window at others who are skiing.
 I love watching the kids.
 I'm impressed with how fearless they are.”
 Lilly says she needs to take care, as she suffers from asthma and has a heart pacemaker, but she insists the skiing does her good.
 She’s always been active and she intends to stay that way.

-It goes without saying that temperature control is crucial in an indoor ski centre, and 28 Güntner Cubic VARIO air coolers mounted in the building’s ceiling, plus three gas coolers outside, ensure that there’s a suitable chill in the air, keeping a constant minus two degrees Celsius.
-According to Hanssen, the sheer scale of the project initially seemed daunting.
+It goes without saying that temperature control is crucial in an indoor ski centre, and 28 Güntner Cubic VARIO Air Coolers mounted in the building’s ceiling, plus three V-shape VARIO Gas Coolers outside, ensure that there’s a suitable chill in the air, keeping a constant temperature of -2°C. According to Hanssen, the sheer scale of the project initially seemed daunting.
 “In terms of square metres, big warehouses can be larger, but they have many different rooms.
 This is just one big space,” he says.
-The decision was made by the refrigeration contractor, Carrier Refrigeration Norway, to use carbon dioxide as the refrigerant, which reduces energy loss and cuts down on electricity use compared to alternatives, as well as being environmentally friendly.
+The decision was made by the refrigeration contractor, Carrier Refrigeration Norway, to use the natural refrigerant carbon dioxide, which reduces energy loss and cuts down on electricity use compared to alternative refrigerants, as well as being environmentally friendly.
 The system uses nine tons of carbon dioxide, making it the largest CO2 plant of its kind in Norway.

 SNØ’s green credentials extend beyond the building.
 Its developers wanted it to be the most environmentally friendly indoor ski resort in the world, so the heat that’s extracted from SNØ doesn’t go to waste, and the centre in effect acts as a giant heat pump for district heating.
 The area around SNØ is gradually becoming home to a new development of sports-related businesses, hotels, restaurants, shops and apartments.